 The decision of the financial aid administrator is final.
 There is no appeal.
 By law, neither the school's president nor the US Department of Education can override the financial aid administrator's decision.

-All professional judgment cases will be reviewed by the financial aid appeal committee and will be submitted by the student on the appropriate form by the published deadline date.
+All professional judgment cases will be reviewed by the financial aid supervisor and will be submitted by the student on the appropriate form by the published deadline date.
+Please be sure to submit all documentation as soon as possible since the process does take some time.

 The authority to conduct professional judgment reviews is granted by sections 479A and 480(d)(7) of the Higher Education Act of 1965.
 Section 479A is concerned with the authority to adjust data elements of the FAFSA application and the authority to refuse to certify a student loan.
 Section 480(d)(7) is concerned with the authority to override a student's dependency status.
 It is worth noting that the term unusual circumstances is used only in connection with dependency overrides.
 In the section dealing with adjustments to data elements, the term special circumstances is used instead, with the word unusual only being used in connection with "unusually high child care costs".
 The word unusual means uncommon or rare.
 Although the word special is sometimes used as a synonym for unusual, it also includes qualities that readily distinguish an item from among others of the same category.
 An item need not be rare in order to be special.
 (Note also the use of the word other in Section 480(d)(7) of the Higher Education Act, as in "other unusual circumstances", is an indication that the six automatic methods of achieving independent student status are exemplars of unusual circumstances.
 This means that even with dependency overrides, the word unusual does not require extreme extenuating circumstances.)
 Congress's choice of language appears to have been quite deliberate, to allow for conditions that distinguish a student from among a class of students but which are not necessarily rare.